NILGIRIS: THE BLUE MOUNTAIN TEAS

-The Nilgiris became home to tea after it was ceded to the British East India Company, following the 4th Anglo Indian war of 1799, when Tipu Sultan was defeated.
-Over the next two decades, Englishmen came and saw.
-But it was only in 1819 that John Sullivan, the Commissioner of Coimbatore came up from the plains.
-With its cool climate, he put out a petition to the government in Madras asking that a sanatorium be created here.
+Tea came to the Nigiris through the British East India Company after the 4th Anglo Indian War of 1799 when Tipu Sultan was defeated.
+However, it was only in the year 1819 when John Sullivan, put out a petition for a sanatorium to be created here.

-Later, in 1833, Dr Christie, an Assistant Surgeon from Madras visited these hills and asked for tea seeds to plant here.
-It was a period of trials, experiments and innovations before tea made from plants grown here were sent to London's Mincing Lane to be auctioned.
+In the year 1833, Dr Christie, an Assistant Surgeon from Madras, asked for the tea seed to be planted on the hills.
+It took a lot of trials, experimentation and innovation before the tea planted here was sent to the London's Mincing Lane to be auctioned.

-With a subtropical climate, similar to that found in Darjeeling, the Nilgiris produce hand-sorted, whole-leaf grades like the orange pekoe (OP) and pekoe cut black tea.
-The orange pekoe is a basic, medium-grade black tea consisting of many whole tea leaves of a specific size, whereas pekoe is a finer grade with young tea leaves and buds.
-Lower tea grades like broken orange pekoe and CTC are also produced here.
+The Nilgiris has a climate similar to Darjeeling and produces hand-sorted, whole-leaf grades of tea like the orange pekoe (OP) and pekoe cut black tea.
+The orange pekoe black tea is a basic, medium-grade tea consisting of many whole tea leaves of a specific size, while the pekoe is a finer grade tea compromising of young tea leaves and buds.
+Broken orange pekoe and CTC are lower tea grades also produced here.